 Ans.
 On-page SEO means optimizing everything on your page that you have access to and control over.
 Hence, content is king here – keyword optimization, title tags, meta tags, interlinking, etc are some on-page cornerstones.

 Off-page SEO optimization is the use of external linking to drive back traffic to your own website from other websites.
 Here, influencer collaborations, brand outreaches, social media activities, forum submission, and article submission techniques can be made use of.

 On-page SEO optimization simply put, is about enhancing what your website is about and off-page SEO is about how popular your website is.

 Q5.
 What makes a website optimized according to you?

 Ans.
 Numerous factors can make a website optimized for ranking on a search engine.
-For on-page optimization, you can make sure that the title tags, meta tags, alt tags, keyword research are done correctly.
+For on-page optimization, you can make sure that the title tags, meta tags, alt tags, and keyword research are done correctly.